smarthomeNG/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

-There are already several repositiories containing different parts of SmartHomeNG:
+There are already several repositiories containing different parts of SmartHomeNG.
+Of interest for users of SmartHomeNG are only the following four of them:

 * [smarthome](https://github.com/smarthomeNG/smarthome)
   The Core of the application resides in this Repository